PC-Talk: Precise Facial Animation Control for Audio-Driven Talking Face Generation: Experiments

 \subsection{Ablation Study}

-\textbf{Precise Facial Animation Control.} As shown in Fig. \ref{fig:first_pic}, our method offers precise facial animation control over talking face generation.
-Our lip-audio alignment control is capable of generating various speaking styles.
-We observe that the lip shape is enhanced with effective control over the scale of lip movements and style editing.
-For emotion control, our model provides several categories of emotions and generates vivid emotional expressions.
-As demonstrated in the emotion intensity control, the intensity of the woman's anger increases as the emotion level is heightened.
-Furthermore, we offer complex expression control by combining different emotions in various facial regions.
-The first image displays a sad mouth with surprised eyes, while the second portrays simultaneously smiling and crying.
-These results demonstrate the adequacy and effectiveness of our method.

-\textbf{Lip-Audio Alignment.} We conducted experiments on attributes related to the lip-audio alignment component, including lip-related keypoints, lip-refiner, and data augmentation.
-As shown in Tab. \ref{tab:ablation}, we observe that predicting only lip-related keypoints results in better lip-synchronization performance.
-Integrating the lip-refiner into our model significantly enhances synchronization ability, achieving state-of-the-art performance compared to other methods.
-Additionally, the use of data augmentation further improves our performance.
+\textbf{Lip-Audio Alignment.} As shown in Tab.~\ref{tab:ablation}, we conducted experiments on attributes related to the lip-audio alignment component, audio-visual encoder , sync loss $\mathcal{L}_{\text {sync }}$ and keypoint loss $\mathcal{L}_{kp}$.
+A noticeable drop in lip-sync performance is observed when replacing our audio-visual encoder with the conventional Whisper\cite{radford2023robust}.
+Moreover, the introduction of $\mathcal{L}_{\text {sync }}$ leads to a notable improvement in LSE-C, and the addition of $\mathcal{L}_{kp}$ yields further enhancement.

-\textbf{Emotion.} As observed in Fig. \ref{fig:ablation}, the subtraction operation between emotional and neutral expression significantly enhances the expression of emotions.
-Without this operation, facial emotions appear unnatural such as mouth over closed, while our method effectively captures and conveys emotions.
-This demonstrates a substantial improvement in the emotional expressiveness of subtract operation.
+\textbf{Emotion Decomposition.} As observed in Fig.~\ref{fig:ablation}, the decomposition significantly enhances the expression of emotions.
+Without decomposition, facial emotions appear unnatural such as mouth over closed, while our method effectively captures and conveys emotions.
+This demonstrates a substantial improvement in the emotional expressiveness of decomposition of pure emotional deformation.